 Our city: Montreal, Canada

-The world’s top study destination
+one of The world’s top study destinations

 Of Greater Montreal’s 3.8 million residents, nearly 250,000 are students at universities or professional post-secondary colleges—that’s more students per capita than any other North American city.
 And it’s no wonder why: In 2013, the Economist Intelligence Unit reported that Montreal offers the world’s best educational return on investment for international students, beating out the likes of London, Paris, Boston and New York.
-The QS Best Student Cities ranks Montreal as 8th best in the world, with strong marks for our large and diverse student population.
+The QS Best Student Cities ranks Montreal as one of the best in the world, with strong marks for our large and diverse student population.

 Parlez-vous français?
 In the city core, it’s not uncommon to hear Montrealers using French and English interchangeably as they commute across centuries-old cobblestones on their way to their gleaming skyscraper offices.
-Around half of Montrealers’ mother tongue is French, 12% call English their mother tongue, and one-third of the city speaks another first language, including Arabic, Italian, Spanish, Creoles, and Chinese.
+Around half of Montrealers’ mother tongue is French, 12% call English their mother tongue, and one-third of the city speaks another first language, including Arabic, Italian, Spanish, Creole, and Chinese.

 If you don't speak French, don’t worry—you’ll be able to get by with ease in English.
 But once you’re here, why not learn?
 Living in Montreal is a great opportunity to immerse yourself in a new language and culture.

 Visit Tourism Montréal

 Whatever your passion, Montreal has it.
 Whether you’re sampling local produce at one of five public markets, checking out the nightlife, trekking in the nearby Laurentian Mountains, or “festival-hopping” at more than 100 annual festivals, you’ll find plenty to see, do and enjoy in your new home.
 And as Lonely Planet notes, “Few cities can compete with Montréal’s mouth-watering mix of food, festivals and fun-centric living.”